dtolb/postman-collection-oas-updater/README.md

 This script updates an existing Postman collection with an updated OpenAPI file.
 It reads the OpenAPI file, converts it to a Postman collection, and updates the specified Postman collection using the Postman API.

+You can use this script in order to keep downstream forks and stars intact.

 ## Prerequisites

 1. Node.js installed